pymc-devs/pymc-examples/examples/case_studies/factor_analysis.myst.md

 plt.legend(ncol=4, loc="lower center", fontsize=8), plt.xlabel("Sample");
 ```

-$W$ (and $F$!) now have entries with identical posterior distributions as compared between sampler chains.
+$W$ (and $F$!) now have entries with identical posterior distributions as compared between sampler chains, although it's apparent that some autocorrelation remains.

 Because the $k \times n$ parameters in F all need to be sampled, sampling can become quite expensive for very large `n`.
 In addition, the link between an observed data point $X_i$ and an associated latent value $F_i$ means that streaming inference with mini-batching cannot be performed.